ibm-cloud-docs/mas-ms/maintenance.md

 - Outage - systems will not be available to users during the scheduled window
 - Low Impact - users may experience a brief period of intermittent connectivity (up to 15 mins) during the scheduled window
+- Medium Impact - users may experience a period of intermittent connectivity (30 mins to 1 hour) durig the scheduled window
 - No Outage - maintenance will be performed, but it will not impact users

 ## Change Freeze Period